deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Agent-For-Document-Comparison.md

 * Installation of the watsonx Agent Development Kit.
 * Definition of tools:
   * document_extraction_tool - takes a Word document and converts it to markdown using a Python based tool.
   * reference_coding_standard_tool - returns the master template for coding standards used by the software company.
 For our sample, the tool simply returns the document as a markdown string.
-In reality the latest document could be verified in a file sharing system/object storage, and be converted only when the document has changed.
+In reality the latest document could be verified in a file sharing system/object storage, and be converted to markdown only when the document has changed.
-* Definition of the agent which can request the System Integrator coding standard document to compare, convert it to markdown and use AI to make a comparison.
+* Definition of the agent which can request the system integrator coding standards document, convert it to markdown and use AI to make a comparison the software company's standards.
 * Publish the agent to a production environment.

 ## watsonx Orchestrate Agent Development Kit